 A lot of attention was recently drawn to a series of photographs taken by London-based photographer Michal Huniewicz.
 These photographs are somewhat prohibited as they show the real side of North Korea.

 The only way how tourists can North Korea

 Tourists who want to visit North Korea are only allowed to do so through pre-arranged tours booked via travel agencies.
 When they arrive, there will be tour guides who will be with them at all times throughout their stay in the country.
-It is quite normal for tour guides to be assigned to tourists so as to ease their movements and make the tour a worthy experience but truthfully, the main job of tour guides in North Korea is to prevent tourists from interacting with locals, to prevent them from taking pictures and keep them away from areas where there is a high rate of poverty and unhappiness.
+It is quite normal for tour guides to be assigned to tourists to ease their movements and make the tour a worthy experience.
+Still, truthfully, the main job of tour guides in North Korea is to prevent tourists from interacting with locals, to prevent them from taking pictures and keep them away from areas where there is a high rate of poverty and unhappiness.
 Tourists are not allowed to take photos of soldiers and there are certain places where cameras are not allowed to be used.

 Sometimes tourists can smuggle out unbiased photos